ICT-Infer/timelog/README.md

 ## Known issues

+### Ticketed

-* Close to no concern has yet been given to endianness.
+* #4: Close to no concern has yet been given to endianness.
-* The tests only check the `tl` execution return values.
+* #5: The tests only check the `tl` execution return values.
   They need to be rewritten so that they additionally test the actual outcome.

+### Not ticketed

+These are issues for which no tickets have been made since it has not yet been determined whether tickets should be created for these issues.

 * Some operating systems, when faced with an invalid `$TZ`, will silently ignore it and use UTC.